ironsheep/P2-vscode-langserv-extension/TASKS-User-macOS.md

 - Install a settings.json file identiyfing the project top-level file
     - Make sure the name of your top-level file is correctly placed in this settings.json file

+## Enabling P2 Code Development with PNut-TS on macOS

+Additionally, you can use PNut-TS on your mac under VScode you'll need to:

+One time:

+- Install PNut-TS for all users to use on your Mac
+- Add our tasks to the user tasks.json file (*works across all your P2 projects*)
+- Remove any old compile/download keybindings you may have.
+- Optionally add a couple of VSCode extensions if you wish to have the features I demonstrated
+    - "[Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)" which adds the compile errors messages to the associated line of code
+    - "[Explorer Exclude](https://marketplace.visualstudio.com/items?itemName=PeterSchmalfeldt.explorer-exclude)" which allows you to hide file types (e.g., .p2asm, .binary) from the explorer panel

+For each P2 Project:

+- Install a settings.json file identiyfing the project top-level file
+    - Make sure the name of your top-level file is correctly placed in this settings.json file

 ## Being consistent in your machine configuration

 I have mostly macs for development but I also have a Windows machine and a number of Raspberry PIs (derived from Debian Linux distro.) and even some larger Ubuntu Machines (also derived from Debian Linux distro.).
 If you, like me, intend to be able to run VSCode on many of your development machines and you want to make your life easier then there are a couple of things we know already that can help you.

 - **Synchronize your VSCode settings and extensions** automatically by installing and using the **Settings Sync** VScode extension.
 Any changes you make to one machine then will be sync'd to your other VScode machines.

-- **Be very consistent in where you install tools** for each type of OS.  (e.g., for all Windows machines make sure you install say, FlexProp, in the same location on each Windows machine.)
-By being consistant your tasks will run no matter which machine your are running on.
+- **Be very consistent in where you install tools** for each type of OS. (e.g., for all Windows machines make sure you install FlexProp, PNut-TS, and PNut, in the same location on each Windows machine.)
+By being consistent your tasks will run no matter which machine your are running on.
 There is nothing worse than trying to remember where you installed a specific tool on the machine you are currently logged into.
 Because you install say FlexProp in the same place on all your Raspberry Pi's you will know where to find it no matter which RPi you are logged in to.

     - All like operating systems should have a specific tool installed in the same location on each. (e.g., all Windows machines have FlexProp installed in one location, all macOS machines have FlexProp installed in a different location that on Windows but it is the same location across all Macs, etc.)